A room can be well-designed, thoughtfully furnished, and visually appealing—and still feel unsettled.

 When a room feels off, the instinct is to change what’s visible.

-- rebalance visual weight
+- Rebalance visual weight

 A Different Way of Seeing